 Pipelines installed in active farm fields are susceptible to erosion caused by normal farming operations.
-Because locating procedures do not verify depth of main, many of these lines are at risk of damage during plowing, planting and other farming practices.
-Never assume pipeline location or depth; always contact 811 first.
+Never assume pipeline location or depth.
+Locating procedures do not verify depth of main.
+Erosion, weather conditions, terrain modifications and previous digging projects can alter the landscape and bring pipelines closer to the surface.
+Many of these lines are at risk of damage during farming practices such as plowing, planting, tilling and installing drainage tile.